 a.
 What are your distinct qualifications?

 b.
-Do you offer exclusive experience?
+Do you offer an exclusive experience?

 Once you have understood your unique value offer and what that means for your future employer, you can begin to craft your elevator pitch, your value offer summary, and your brand statement.

 What is the difference between the elevator pitch, the value offer summary, and the brand statement?

 Elevator pitch: A verbal communication of your qualifications, distinction, and the value it offers employers.

 Value offer: A written summary that promises ROI to your prospective employer/target audience with a unique selling point.
 Touching points: experience + qualifications + relevant impact.